Rock 'n' Roll High School: Production

-Roger Corman, cult film director and executive producer of Rock 'n' Roll High School, was looking to make a modern teen film similar to the ones he made in his early career during the 1960s, but with the focus on current music of the time.
+Roger Corman was looking to make a modern teen film similar to the ones he made in his early career during the 1960s, but with the focus on current music of the time.
 The initial title Disco High was selected for a story idea from Allan Arkush and Joe Dante.
 A script was developed by Richard Whitley, Russ Dvonch, and Joseph McBride.
 During this time, the film went through several different title changes including Heavy Metal Kids and Girl's Gym.
 Arkush directed the majority of the film, but Dante also helped when Arkush was suffering from exhaustion.

 Corman originally wanted Cheap Trick or Todd Rundgren to play the band, but due to schedule conflicts, he was forced to find an alternative.
 The Ramones were suggested by Paul Bartel, one of the actors in the film.
-For their visit to LA, the Ramones stayed at the Tropicana Motel.
-While there they wrote songs for their next album, End of the Century.
+During their visit to LA, the Ramones stayed at the Tropicana Motel, where they wrote songs for their next album, End of the Century.
 The genesis for the plot was a favorite story told to the film's original writer by his father, Raymond E. McBride of the Milwaukee Journal, who staged a walkout from his Superior (Wis.)
 Central High school in the 1920s.

 The film was shot on the campus of the defunct Mount Carmel High School in South Central Los Angeles, which had been closed in 1976.
 The nighttime school explosions and fires were so great that many people were scared away and, temporarily, would not return to the on-campus sets.
 Extras were students from Mira Costa High School in Manhattan Beach, California.
 The opening sequence, the food fight scene, and the dance number “Do You Wanna Dance” featured the drill team and football team wearing their actual uniforms from MCHS.